wenyaoxue/notes/Microservices.md

 app.setDefaultProperties(Collections.singletonMap("server.port", "7777"));
 app.run(args);
 ```
-# Define REST Service Functionality - class that defines paths and their handlers
+# Define REST Service Functionality - controller class that defines paths and their handlers
 main method: component scan to find this class (if in different package)
 ## annotate class declaration
 `@Controller` or `@RestController` - latter IFF all methods return direct output (and not template names)